OSC/ondemand/ACCESSIBILITY.md

 These issues affect all or most URLs.

 - Most URLs have the main navigation bar.
 This is a list of issues with that navigation bar.
-See this issue for [navigation bar accessability issue](https://github.com/OSC/ondemand/issues/945) for more details.
+See this issue for [navigation bar accessibility issue](https://github.com/OSC/ondemand/issues/945) for more details.
-  - Screen readers will see the navigation bar landark as 'banner landmark', 'navigation' and 'navigation landmark', where really we should only have 1 single landmark.
+  - Screen readers will see the navigation bar landmark as 'banner landmark', 'navigation' and 'navigation landmark', where really we should only have 1 single landmark.
 - Many [alerts don't notify screen readers.](https://github.com/OSC/ondemand/issues/2077) As an example, when you start an interactive session there's an alert to notify the user